-The ranking of health problem related sub-criteria for Turkey and Kuwait is given in Table 5.
+The ranking of health problem-related sub-criteria for Turkey and Kuwait is given in Table 5.
 Accordingly, the most important health problem is "respiratory system problems" in Kuwait followed by "low efficiency" and "fatigue".
 Whereas Turkey ranks the "increase in work accidents" the first, followed by "fatigue" and "low efficiency".
-As can be seen, the two countries share the "low efficiency" "fatigue" concerns.
+As can be seen, the two countries share the "low efficiency" and "fatigue" concerns.

-Finally, it was compared to what extent the scores given by the countries on the main criteria in the fifth main factor (effects of inappropriate thermal comfort conditions on employee health) fit into the main criteria ranking, and with the help of DEA, the rate of this compliance was calculated and presented for both countries.
+Finally, it is compared to what extent the scores given by the countries on the main criteria in the fifth main factor (effects of